 Gold Mine Studies

-In three published papers and two working papers, Witold Henisz, Sinziana Dorobantu and Lite Nartey demonstrate the materiality of stakeholder engagement for 19 publicly traded gold mining companies, show that positive stakeholder sentiment is particularly valuable during a crisis, and analyze different strategies for earning and maintaining stakeholder support.
+In five published papers, Witold Henisz, Sinziana Dorobantu and Lite Nartey demonstrate the materiality of stakeholder engagement for 19 publicly traded gold mining companies, show that positive stakeholder sentiment is particularly valuable during a crisis, and analyze different strategies for earning and maintaining stakeholder support.
+These academic papers have been widely summarized in popular and industry-facing media including Brunswick Review, Harvard Law School Forum on Corporate Governance, Knowledge at Wharton, Knowledge at Wharton (2nd piece), the Motley Fool, PennGazette, and Triple Pundit.

 - Spinning gold: The financial returns to stakeholder engagement